WUFT News

 Commissioners sworn in

 Three newly elected county commissioners were sworn into office Tuesday morning in Gainesville.
-Commissioners Robert Hutchinson, Charles Chestnut and incumbent Mike Byerly each gave acceptance speeches.
+Commissioners Robert Hutchinson, Charles Chestnut IV and incumbent Mike Byerly each gave acceptance speeches.

 “I thought, when I was first elected, that having a lot of ideas about how to change things was important and that I was a smart guy who could look at a problem and solve it with my own wit and everybody I talked to would be providing me with good and useful information,” Hutchinson said.